Sir-Eli/FDF/README.md

-# fdf-mac
+# fdf
 My first graphic project.
-Works with linux and mac
+FDF is a 42 school project to learn about 3D programming using minilibx.